-Sheriff: Man in custody over fatal Charles Co. shooting
+Sheriff: Man in custody over fatal Charles Co. shooting | WTOP

 Pierce is accused of shooting two men outside of a house in the 6000 block of Port Tobacco Road in the rural area of Nanjemoy on Monday afternoon.

-When police arrived on the scene, one man was pronounced dead; the other was taken to the hospital and was in serious condition.
+When police arrived on the scene, one man, 39-year-old Robert Tywaughn Branson, was pronounced dead; the other was taken to the hospital and was in serious condition.

-Police said the incident started as an argument and soon escalated.
+Police said Pierce knew both of the victims and the incident started as an argument that soon escalated.

-Pierce fled the scene, leading to a search for Pierce.
+Pierce fled the scene in his car, leading to a search for Pierce.

 At one point, police took to Twitter to tell residents in the area of Friendship Landing Road to keep their doors locked and call 911 to report any suspicious activity.